 Baby swimming is a safe and gentle activity designed to introduce children to the water.
 A qualified teacher will lead the class through gentle progressions teaching you how to handle baby in water.
 Through nursery rhymes and songs a fun atmosphere is created making your baby feel happy in the water.
-Progressions are in ages which follow:
+The small pool is hot, (33 degrees) shallow and secluded.
+Pre school classes are